98% of 3PLs believe they have successful relationships with their customers — and 90% of customers agree with that sentiment.

 ABM helps you uncover the insights necessary to give your buyers that personalized experience, without running afoul of their desire for privacy.

-There are a couple of types of key signals that can indicate when a prospect may be ready to buy:
+There are a couple of types of key signals that can indicate when prospects may be ready to buy:

 Firmographic signals

 Firmographics are data points that help categorize companies.
-If you have a well-defined Ideal Customer Profile, you can use firmographic filters to quickly identify potential customers.
+If you have well-defined Ideal Customer Profiles, you can use firmographic filters to quickly identify potential customers.

 In addition to identifying accounts to target by…